fatzyyy/your-trusty-python-package/04_rat/src/README.md

 ### Execute

-- In a separate terminal session start receiver from the root of this repository
+- In a separate terminal session start [receiver.py](/00_misc/receiver.py)

 ```bash
 ./receiver.py
 ```

-- Assuming you have built and installed this package in another terminal session execute
+- Assuming you have built and installed this package, in another terminal session run the following command

 ```
 pkgsearch -m <choose manager> -p <specicy package name>